freethinkingit/inline-email/README.md

 ## Supported NodeJS Versions

+Current 2.x version of `inline-email` are tested against NodeJS 8.x -> 12.x.
+The 2.x will work on version 6.x and 8.x, but the test runners no longer support these so validation is not guaranteed.

-NodeJS 6.x -> 9.x are supported.
+Previous 1.x versions of `inline-email` support NodeJS 6.x -> 9.x.
 Older NodeJS will not work with this package.

 ## What this does not do.